arcalot/arcalot.github.io/docs/arcaflow/index.md

 # Arcaflow: The noble workflow engine

 Arcaflow is a **workflow engine** that lets you run individual steps and pass data between them.
 The **data is validated** according to a schema along the way to make sure there is no corrupt data.
-Arcaflow runs on your laptop and deploys **plugins as containers** on Docker, Podman, or Kubernetes.
+Arcaflow runs on your laptop, a jump host, or in a CI system and deploys **plugins as containers** on target systems via Docker, Podman, or Kubernetes.

 !!! tip "Did you know?"
     In Docker/Kubernetes, Arcaflow only needs network access to the API, not the plugin container itself.
 You can safely place a restrictive firewall on most plugins.